Fallout of '08 bailout looms over Washington negotiations - KVIA

 More than a decade later, those same political forces are shadowing a new debate over emergency government spending — only with far more taxpayer money at stake and even greater uncertainty over Americans’ futures.

-On the table: a nearly $2 trillion rescue package for major industries, small businesses and individuals impacted by the fast-moving coronavirus.
+On the table: for major industries, small businesses and individuals impacted by .

 Though more emergency money could be needed, this package is already larger than the $700 billion bank bailout President George W. Bush requested in 2008 and the almost $800 billion his successor, President Barack Obama, sought in stimulus in 2009.
 That response stabilized the economy, but upended politics and helped fuel President Donald Trump’s path to power.